SuperArtyK/ACEngine/AEMisc/README.md

-# AEMisc
+# AEMisc project
 This is a project that contains the miscelanneous code and stuff for the engine, that cannot be attributed to a single module.
-Stuff like global engine variables, utilities, typedefs, macros, etc
+Stuff like global engine variables, utilities, typedefs, macros, etc.